 Shared Definitions

-• Operating costs include: Macronutrient & micronutrient media, utilities, consumables, labor, maintenance, and plant overhead
+• Operating costs include: Basal media (amino acids, glucose, vitamins, buffers), recombinant growth factors, utilities, consumables, labor, maintenance, and plant overhead

 Why chicken?
-Among the cultured meat products discussed, chicken has the highest stakes for animal welfare (assuming 'like substitutes for like').
-However, forecasters could base estimates on bovine or generic-mammal TEAs and explain their conversion method.
+Among cultured meat products, chicken has the highest stakes for animal welfare (assuming 'like substitutes for like').
+Forecasters may base estimates on bovine or generic-mammal TEAs and explain their conversion method.

 Large-scale plants: Plants producing more than 2 kt/yr (2,000 metric tons per year).
 We exclude smaller experimental/R&D facilities.